DONATE TO THE HALL OF FAME

 The South Carolina Entertainment & Music Hall of Fame

-So much of what we learn about South Carolina’s most prominent entertainers is fueled by sensationalism and money.
-Most of the public does not hear the story of the musician who goes back to his hometown with a donation of thousands of pairs of socks for people in need.
-The resources, visibility and our entertainers have brought back to their communities often does not get the recognition it deserves.
+Much of what the public learns about South Carolina's prominent entertainers revolves around sensationalism and wealth.
+Rarely do we hear about the musician who returns to their hometown, donating thousands of pairs of socks to those in need.
+The resources, visibility, and goodwill that our entertainers bring back to their communities often go unrecognized.

-The path to success is also an important theme among inductees.
-“You don’t hear about the time people have spent sleeping in their cars and doing $100 shows just trying to make a living and a name for themselves,” Godbold has noted.
-Before fame was ever on the horizon, many of our inductees have overcame significant life challenges even beyond the tough road of building their careers.
+The journey to success is also a prevalent theme among the inductees.
+"We seldom hear about the nights spent sleeping in cars and performing $100 gigs just to make ends meet and carve out a name for themselves," observed Godbold.
+Many of our inductees overcame significant life hurdles long before fame was even a possibility, underscoring the resilience required to navigate the challenging path of building a career in entertainment.

-Plans for its new iteration are even more ambitious.
-They include a public presence that will match the lofty aspirations of its founders and its honorees, from a state-of-the-art exhibition space to a rousing annual induction ceremony, monthly events, weekly radio program, Roku/Fire Tv channels, Hall of Fame entertainment conferences and holding educational workshops on South Carolina’s deep entertainment history along the way.
+The plans for its renaissance are ambitious, encompassing a public presence that matches the lofty aspirations of its founders and honorees.
+This includes a state-of-the-art exhibition space, an exhilarating annual induction ceremony, monthly events, a weekly radio program, Roku/Fire TV channels, entertainment conferences, and educational workshops highlighting South Carolina's rich entertainment history.

-South Carolina was the first state selected to have an Entertainment and Music Hall of Fame induction ceremony on National TV.
-CBS/TNN along with Producer Jim Owens, a major entertainment executive, helped Godbold pull off the biggest show in Hall of Fame history.
-Proceeding this was the induction of the super group, Marshall Tucker Band.
-This event turned into a Southern Rock reunion that was hosted by Charlie Daniels.
+South Carolina was the first state chosen to host an Entertainment and Music Hall of Fame induction ceremony broadcast nationally on TV.
+With the support of CBS/TNN and Producer Jim Owens, a prominent entertainment executive, Godbold orchestrated the most significant event in the Hall of Fame's history.
+Following this, the induction of the iconic Marshall Tucker Band evolved into a Southern Rock reunion hosted by Charlie Daniels.

-“As we’re saying to everyone who will listen, our goal is to keep the South Carolina entertainment and music legends in the minds and hearts of all who visit the Hall of Fame, as well as propel up and coming artists toward Hall of Fame status by having regular events and concerts.”
+"As we tell everyone willing to listen, our objective is to ensure that the legends of South Carolina's entertainment and music remain etched in the memories and hearts of all who visit the Hall of Fame.
+Additionally, we aim to propel emerging artists toward Hall of Fame status by hosting regular events and concerts at the new venue."

-With a growing team of active supporters, the future of a Hall of Fame lies in the hands of the community.
-The South Carolina Hall of Fame has reflected the creativity, determination and enthusiasm that comes from South Carolina people.
-With ongoing support, it will enter the next phase as a rallying point for many of the state’s biggest champions, famous or otherwise.
+With a growing cadre of devoted supporters, the future of the Hall of Fame rests in the hands of the community.
+The South Carolina Entertainment and Music Hall of Fame embodies the creativity, determination, and passion inherent to the people of South Carolina.
+With continued support, it will enter its next chapter as a beacon for many of the state's most ardent advocates, whether famous or not.

 Jennifer Oladipo